 Doing more repetitions every once in a while will decrease the likelihood of an injury happening.

-- 3Focus on the form (more than ever)
+- 3Focus on your form (more than ever)

 You should always focus on the way you perform the exercise.